Recent Posts

 SAE J1939 to USB Gateway in Plastic Enclosure

-The SAE J1939 to USB Gateway utilizes our SAE J1939 ECU Simulator Board With USB Port and embeds it in an enclosure.
-The SAE J1939 gateway allows you to monitor, simulate, and record any PGN as defined in the SAE J1939-71 Standard but also including diagnostic messages according to SAE J1939-73.
+The SAE J1939 to USB Gateway utilizes our SAE J1939 ECU Simulator Board with USB Port and embeds it in an enclosure.
+The SAE J1939 gateway allows you to monitor, simulate, and record any PGN as defined in the SAE J1939-71 Standard, and it also includes diagnostic messages according to SAE J1939-73.

 The board supports the full SAE J1939 protocol according to J1939/81 Network Management (Address Claiming) and J1939/21 Transport Protocol (TP).
 It is also supported by an extensive programming interface for Windows and Linux/Ubuntu applications, including full C/C++/C# source code for short time-to-market developments.